combattingbias/combattingbias.huygens.knaw.nl/docs/news/mayevents.md

-# Combatting Bias in person!
-Looking back at our 12 and 13 May events
+# Combatting Bias Together!
+A Reflection on our May Events
 **Written by Amber Zijlma** </br>

 <div class="flex-container" style="align-items: center; justify-content: space-between; margin-top: 40px;">